Leaving Certificate Examination 1953 Honours Applied Mathematics

 Question 6

-feet apart on a horizontal plane.
-A particle is projected from a point on the plane at an angle of
+Two vertical posts, each of height $l$ feet, stand $\frac{1}{2}l$ feet apart on a horizontal plane.
+A particle is projected from a point on the plane at an angle of $\tan^{-1}3$ with the horizontal, and just clears the top of each post.
+If $H$ is the greatest height reached by the particle, and v$ its initial velocity, show that

-x=a \sin \omega t – b \cos \omega t.
+$$x=a \sin \omega t – b \cos \omega t$$.

 Show that the motion is Simple Harmonic, and find an expression for (i) the amplitude, (ii) the maximum velocity.

-Find also an expression for the least time taken by the particle to travel a distance from its mean position.
+Find also an expression for the least time taken by the particle to travel a distance $d$ from its mean position.

 Question 9

-[One cubic foot of water weight lb.]
+[One cubic foot of water weight $62.5$ lb.]

 Citation:

-State Examinations Commission (2018).
+State Examinations Commission (2023).
 State Examination Commission.
 Accessed at: https://www.examinations.ie/?l=en&mc=au&sc=ru

-Malone, D and Murray, H. (2016).
+Malone, D and Murray, H. (2023).
 Archive of Maths State Exams Papers.
 Accessed at: http://archive.maths.nuim.ie/staff/dmalone/StateExamPapers/

 Licence: